 Cinema Fest titles include Here We Are, a wonderful but sad family movie depicting conflicts and tension between parents raising a developmentally disabled son in his 20s.
 His mother wants him to live by himself, while his father cannot agree with her and leaves home with the son.
 Brother’s Keeper offers a critical view of authoritarian and violent culture through a friendship between an 11-year-old Turkish boy Yusuf and his best friend Memo.
 Adults are described from the children’s eye view, appearing to be indifferent, uncaring, self-centered, and always busy in covering their back and shift responsibilities.
 The Pit covers a similar theme, following Markus’ turbulent journey to stand against prejudice and fulfill his dream.
 Markus’ lives with his grandmother in a small village in Latvia, where the villagers are not quite nice to him.
 The film features his struggles in the middle of a rift between family and friends and interplay between the self and the community.

-One special feature of Cinema Fest is an outdoor screening for those who want to enjoy films with their companion dogs.
 The paw-friendly title is an Argentine documentary, COMPANIONS, which recounts a touching story about companion dogs and their families.
 Cinema Fest hopes to create a charming and inviting environment for film lovers, whether they are humans or animals.

 (54999) 2F, JEONJU Cine Complex, 22, Jeonjugaeksa 3-gil, Wansan-gu, Jeonju-si, Jeollabuk-do, Republic of Korea T. +82 (0)63 288 5433 F. +82 (0)63 288 5411